 Does Your Diagnosis

-Alternative to Meds has been an antidepressant withdrawal help authority for more than 15 years.
+Alternative to Meds has been an antidepressant tapering help authority for more than 15 years.
 We have published evidence regarding our success.
 In addition to being specialists in resolving these symptoms, many of us have also had to endured these symptoms ourselves which has enriched us in becoming the teachers, guides, and compassionate caregivers that we are.

 15 Years Experience by Professionals Who Understand Your Journey.